 It's right on the seafront so can of course be windy if the weather is bad.
 Plenty of seafront cafés though nearby for a coffee afterwards, oh and I had to pay for the car park here when we came by car.

-I'd run Worthing the week before - a flat out and back run on the prom - and Littlehampton looked to be the same!
-And it is totally flat except it's two laps 'out and back' which which means run along the same section four times with two 180 turns at the cone.
+It's another south coast promenade run ... which means it's totally flat!
+And out and back, except that you do it twice rather than just the once like most other promenade runs, which means you run along the same section four times with two 180 turns at the cone.
 The sea is on your right as you start (and head east), then on the fourth time along the sea it's on your left as you head west.
 I made sure the weather was going to be calm and not windy before I came down, and got a really fast time!

 Taunton's parkrun is ten minute walk from the town centre and take you to an open an area and a 'barn' type structure where everyone gathers before and after the race.
 A visitors board invites people to write on if you are a tourist and where you have come from that day, and also have a large red Fire Bell which acts as a PB bell if you've beaten your time!

-A short walk to the start from the finish takes you on two laps with a little on tarmac, but the majority on gravel trail and it is flat, but with some slight undulations to make this a '2' and not a '1' course - I was happy with my fast time that I go there though.
-There's a coffee cart afterwards, but there's also a stunning café two minutes walk away, and overall it's a well frequented, and good organised run!.
+A short walk to the start from the finish takes you on two laps with a little on tarmac, but the majority on gravel trail and it is flat, but with some slight undulations too.
+There's a coffee cart nearby, but even better is the stunning café just two minutes walk away which has toilet too.

 A popular parkrun due to the fact that others in the area nearby often get cancelled due to flooding - so often attracts hundreds of people.
 This leads to a congested start with bizarrely 'splits' (you can go one of two aways) to avoid a hump of land.
 You're then onto the hard trail paths to do two clockwise laps before you then come back around to finish on the grass.
 The finish oddly is not in the same place as where everyone gathers for the start and this threw me - it makes much more sense to do this, and it would be possible here at Maidenhead but they don't.